CYBERPHRENIA/CYBERPHRENIA/README.md

 **"EVERYONE IS ALWAYS CONNECTED!"**

-<div align="center">*Hello internet cherubs, this is Cyberphrenia on the line!
+<div align="center">Hello internet cherubs, this is Cyberphrenia on the line!
 You may interact after reading.
-I LOVE MY NERDS WAAAA 🥺💕*
+I LOVE MY NERDS WAAAA 🥺💕

-Your actual Ame-chan/KAngel,Mimikyu & Lain fictkin!💕 ((send help) actually no-))
+*Your actual Ame-chan/KAngel,Mimikyu & Lain fictkin!*

 ₊˚⊹⋆˙౨ৎ˚⟡˖ ࣪

-If you're gonna judge my actions in general just DNI, I know I have problems and am a problematic person!
+*If you're gonna judge my actions in general just DNI, I know I have problems and am a problematic person!
 What did you expect?
-You're not fixing it by commenting on it!
+You're not fixing it by commenting on it!*

 ₊˚⊹⋆˙౨ৎ˚⟡˖ ࣪

 **MAIN INTERESTS!!**

-🍬GENERALLY HORROR MEDIAS, PSYCHOANALYSIS IS MY GUILTY-PLEASURE🍬
+💕GENERALLY HORROR MEDIAS, PSYCHOANALYSIS IS MY GUILTY-PLEASURE💕

 SHOWS/MEDIAS- Creepypastas, Marble Hornets, SCP, Spirited Away, Murder Drones, Ninjago, The Amazing Digital Circus, Knight Of Guinevere, Psychocuties, Toilet Bound Hanako-Kun, Demon Slayer, Pokemon, Gushing Over Magical Girls, Several Experiments Lain,